mitranim/mitranim.github.io/templates/posts/warframe-headcanon.md

 {{imgBoxLink "/images/warframe/braton_prime.png" "Braton Prime" "https://warframe.fandom.com/wiki/Braton_Prime"}}

 Prime warframes and weapons were made exclusively in the Orokin times, while non-primes can be manufactured from scratch right now.
-Non-primes could be cheap knock-offs of the originals, but they could also _be_ the originals, the prototypes, later refined with superior materials and designs {{emoji "✨" ""}}.
+Non-primes could be cheap knock-offs of the originals, but they could also _be_ the originals, the prototypes, later refined with superior materials and designs {{Emoji "✨" ""}}.

 The Old War cutscenes feature prime warframes and weapons.
 However, the Leverian, Chains of Harrow, and the Deadlock Protocol specifically place non-primes in the Orokin era.
 Both Harrow and Protea, found in their respective quests, are non-primes that have stuck around for hundreds of years.